Skip to content

 Intermittent Fasting for Weight Loss

 IF produces steady, gradual weight loss that is compatible with real-world social eating.
-It does not typically produce the dramatic initial losses seen with keto.
+It does not typically produce the dramatic initial losses seen with keto, but it sustains adherence for longer in most study populations.

 Ketogenic Diet for Weight Loss

-A 2013 meta-analysis in the British Journal of Nutrition found keto produced slightly greater weight loss than low-fat diets at 12 months, but the differences were modest.
-More recent research suggests the long-term advantage largely disappears when total protein intake is matched between diets.
+A 2013 meta-analysis in the British Journal of Nutrition found keto produced slightly greater weight loss than low-fat diets at 12 months, but the differences were modest (about 1 kg).
+A 2024 systematic review in Obesity Reviews covering 49 trials confirmed this finding: keto outperforms low-fat diets modestly at 6 months, but by 12 months the gap narrows significantly, and long-term adherence is the dominant variable.

 The Honest Bottom Line on Weight Loss

 Over 6 or more months, both approaches produce similar weight loss outcomes when total calories are controlled.
-The difference in results is rarely about metabolic superiority β it is almost always about which approach you can actually follow consistently.
+The difference in results is rarely about metabolic superiority — it is almost always about which approach you can actually follow consistently.
+If you quit keto after two months due to social friction, a less restrictive IF approach that you maintain for 12 months will produce better real-world outcomes.

 Metabolic Health: Beyond the Scale